 where $Z_i$ and $X_i$ are the Pauli operators acting on site $i$, and $h$ is the transverse field strength.
 The computational basis is chosen to be the $Z$-basis.
 The length of the chain is denoted by $L\equiv N$, and the periodic boundary condition, i.e., $N+1 \equiv 1$, is considered.

-This model has a global $\mathbb{Z}_2$ symmetry and the ground state exhibits a quantum phase transition at $h_{c,\mathrm{GS}} = 1$, as determined by the Kramers-Wannier duality, which belongs to the 2D classical Ising universality class and is described by the $(1+1)$D Ising CFT.
-For $h < h_{c,\mathrm{GS}}$, the system is in a ferromagnetic phase with nonzero magnetization, while for $h > h_{c,\mathrm{GS}}$, it is in a paramagnetic phase with zero magnetization.
+This model has a global $\mathbb{Z}_2$ symmetry and a ground-state quantum phase transition at the self-dual point $h_{c,\mathrm{GS}}=1$, as determined by Kramers--Wannier duality.
+The transition belongs to the 2D classical Ising universality class and is described by the $(1+1)$D Ising CFT.
+For $h < h_{c,\mathrm{GS}}$, the system is in a ferromagnetic (FM) ordered phase with nonzero magnetization, while for $h > h_{c,\mathrm{GS}}$, it is in a paramagnetic (PM) disordered phase with zero magnetization.

 Though free energy is not a well-defined observable in the MDITE process, the magnetization of spins, $\langle m\rangle \equiv \langle \sum_{i=1}^N Z_i/N\rangle$, remains accessible and physical, serving as an important diagnosis for characterizing the behaviors of the steady state $\rho_{\infty}$.